 Thanks to our supporters we lived to fight another day, but we’re far from secure.
 Running a radical theatre company is a difficult business, especially if you irritate the establishment rather than court it.
 We can no longer rely on traditional sources of funding – that’s why we need your support.

-Red Ladder is a registered charity and currently receives no ongoing funding of our running costs.
+Red Ladder is a registered charity.
 Lots of smaller donations from many people give us financial stability and ensure Red Ladder’s fierce independence.